quii/go-specs-greet/README.md

 This new functionality can be accomplished by creating a new `adapter` to interact with our domain code.
 For that reason we:

 - Shouldn't have to change the specification;
-- Should be able to re-use the specification;
+- Should be able to reuse the specification;
-- Should be able to re-use the domain code.
+- Should be able to reuse the domain code.

 Create a new folder `grpcserver` inside `cmd` to house our new program and the corresponding acceptance test.
 Inside `cmd/grpc_server/greeter_server_test.go`, add an acceptance test, which looks very similar to our HTTP server test, not by coincidence but by design.